Ozric Tentacles

-Ozric Tentacles are an English instrumental rock band, whose music incorporates elements from a diverse range of genres, including psychedelic rock, progressive rock, space rock, jazz fusion, electronic music, dub music, world music, and ambient music.
+Ozric Tentacles are an English instrumental rock band, whose music incorporates elements from a diverse range of genres, including psychedelic rock, progressive rock, space rock, jazz fusion, electronic music, dub music, world music and ambient music.
 Formed in Somerset in 1983, the band have released over 30 albums selling over a million copies worldwide despite never having signed to a major recording label.
 Throughout many line-up changes over the years, co-founder and guitarist Ed Wynne has remained the only original member of the band.
 The band is now credited as one of the major influences of the UK festival scene's re-emergence, becoming particularly associated with the Glastonbury Festival and their handmade series of cassette releases, mostly sold at gigs and through a fan club.

 History

 The Cassette Years: 1983–1989

 Ozric Tentacles formed at the Stonehenge Free Festival in 1983, where the brothers Ed and Roly Wynne, along with drummer Nick "Tig" Van Gelder, bassist Eddie Myer and keyboardist Joie Hinton, performed as a group originally known as Bolshem People.
 After playing a six-hour jam session, the group was asked the name of their band, to which Ed Wynne replied, "Ozric Tentacles".
 This name was one of the ideas, alongside "Malcolm Segments," that had come up in a humorous conversation the band had about possible names for weird or alien breakfast cereals, hence the references to breakfast cereal in several album titles and covers.
-According to Wynne, "'Ozric' is an old Viking name meaning 'divine energy', and 'tentacles' is a silly word to put on the end" (though in fact the name Osric comes from Old English; its elements mean 'god' and 'ruler').
-The music scene in early-mid 1980s England allowed the band to make use of the re-emergence of free festivals to spread their music.
-Underground attention for their style of psychedelic rock – which makes prominent use of synthesizers, guitars, and samplers – allowed the band to surge.
+According to Wynne, Ozric' is an old Viking name meaning 'divine energy', and 'tentacles' is a silly word to put on the end" (though in fact the name Osric comes from Old English; its elements mean "god" and "ruler").
+The music scene in early-mid-1980s England allowed the band to use the re-emergence of free festivals to spread their music.
+Underground attention for their style of psychedelic rock—which prominently uses synthesizers, guitars and samplers—allowed the band to surge.
 Notoriety spread mostly through the circulation of bootleg cassettes in the early years, which were welcomed by the band.

 Ed Wynne has remained the only original member of the band.

 Gigs were often spontaneous during this period, for the lineup of the Ozrics was fluid.
 Shows often consisted of whoever was available to perform that night, due to the large number of people within the band.
 Granted there was power available, the band would often perform for a long time, sometimes until sunrise.
 It was not uncommon for members of the Ozrics to contribute to other musical collaborations.
 This practice has stayed with the band since its origination, and has allowed many members to come and go.
-In 1984, the first major lineup change occurred when second guitarist, Gavin Griffiths, left the band to form The Ulluators with fellow member Joie on keyboards.
+In 1984, the first major lineup change occurred when second guitarist Gavin Griffiths left the band to form The Ulluators with fellow member Joie on keyboards.